Get

 Food & Diet Requirements🦴

 West Highland White Terriers have no specific diet requirements.
 You should put your West Highland White Terrier on a high-quality diet of well-formulated dry food.
 It is suggested that you feed your dog food based on its age (puppy, adult, or senior).
 Some people like to get food that benefits skin and coat health to keep their Westies looking their best.
-Outside of those general recommendations, the dog’s diet is up to the owner’s discretion.
-Make sure to follow feeding guidelines to avoid canine obesity.
+Outside of those general recommendations, the dog’s diet is up to dog’s owner’s discretioowner’s sure to follow feeding guidelines to avoid canine obesity.

 Exercise🐕

 West Highland White Terriers love to play, and they should be given ample opportunities to do so throughout the day.
 West Highland White Terriers love to sniff around outside and run perimeters, so a fenced yard is suggested.
-These dogs will enjoy two walks per day, one in the morning and one in the evening, but these walks do not have to be long or high intensity.
+These dogs will enjoy two walks per day, one in the morning and one in the evening, but these walks do not have to be long or high-intensity.
 As long as the dog gets some outside time and some play time, they will be more than happy.
 West Highland White Terriers do not need extensive or intensive exercise.

 West Highland White Terrier dog barking outdoor